garethr/garethr-iaas/README.md

 Brightbox and Rackspace, with AWS on the way.

     puppet apply tests/manifest.pp --modulepath ../ --debug --summarize

+By default this brings up one instance but if you want several you can pass a count like so.
+This scales up nicely (ie. change the number from 2 to 3) but not yet down.
+Ensure absent works as expected and deletes all specified instances.

+    server { 'web-server':
+      ensure   => present,
+      count    => 5
+      provider => brightbox,
+      image    => 'img-q6gc8', # ubuntu 12.04
+    }

 If you want to give it a spin you'll need to have the [fog](http://fog.io/) gem installed and have a fog configuration file in your home directory something like: